ibm-cloud-docs/vpc/known-issues.md

 | PUT /subnets/{subnet-id}/network\_acl | VPC Viewer | is.vpc.vpc.read |
 | PATCH /floating\_ips/{fip-id} | Subnet Operator | is.subnet.subnet.operate |
 {: caption="Table 1.
 API additional authorization requirements" caption-side="bottom"}

+## Storage known issues
+{: #storage-vpc-known-issues}

+### Fast restore snapshots with customer-managed encyrption issue
+{: #snapshots-fast-restore-known-issue}

+**Issue:** When you restore a volume from a snapshot by using the fast restore feature and the encryption key of the snapshot and volume are different, and then you delete the snapshot encryption key from the key management service, the volume might become inaccessible when it's attached or reattached to the virtual server instance.

+**Workaround:** To recover the snapshot encryption key, use [the key recovery procedure](/docs/key-protect?topic=key-protect-restore-keys).
+When the key is recovered, the volume becomes accessible.

+### Storage resource tagging instability issue
+{: #storage-tags-known-issue}

+**Issue:** You can create user tags when creating a storage resource (for example, block storage volumes, file shares, snapshots, backups) or add tags to an existing resource.
+The API allows for up to 1,000 tags per resource, which can cause resource instability.

+**Workaround:** Limit user tags to 100 or less for storage resources.

+### Cross-regional copy array issue
+{: #snapshots-CRC-known-issue}

+**Issue:** When you create a snapshot or list details of a snapshot, the copies array in the API response lists only the direct copies of the snapshot that you specified in the API request.
+If you create a copy of a copy, this second copy is not returned when you query the original snapshot.